-The last full triennial valuation of the London Borough of Hounslow Pension Fund was carried out as at 31 March 2016 in accordance with the Funding Strategy Statement of the Fund.
-The results were published in the triennial valuation report dated March 2017.
+The last full triennial valuation of the London Borough of Hounslow Pension Fund was carried out as at 31 March 2016 as required under Regulation 62 of the Local Government Pension Scheme Regulations 2013 (the Regulations) and in accordance with the Funding Strategy Statement of the Fund.
+The results were published in the triennial valuation report dated 31 March 2017.